what is bitrot?

 what is the ethos behind bitrot?

-bitrot advocates for creatives to use tools that are cheap or free, and to share their work on platforms that are resistant to censorship, exploitation and corporate interest. the modern internet is trending towards centralised services and closed source creative tools, both of which endanger artistic expression. when you do not own the tools you use, or the platform on which you publish, you are at the mercy of the whims of megacorporations. this is not a necessary evil; there are a myriad of open source creative tools that can never be locked behind a subscription and taken away from you. centralised social platforms are also unnecesary; it is surprisingly easy and cheap (or free!) to build your own site from scratch, and create a place to express yourself that is entirely your own.
+bitrot advocates for creatives to use tools that are cheap or free, and to share their work on platforms that are resistant to censorship, exploitation and corporate interest. the modern internet is trending towards centralised services and closed source creative tools, both of which endanger artistic expression. when you do not own the tools you use, or the platform on which you publish, you are at the mercy of the whims of megacorporations. this is not a necessary evil; there are a myriad of open source creative tools that can never be locked behind a subscription and taken away from you. centralised social platforms are also unnecesary to share work; it is surprisingly easy and cheap (or free!) to build your own site from scratch, and create a place to express yourself that is entirely your own.

 bitrot also emphasises the value of citizen science, especially as it relates to the communities bitrot operates in. many people on the scene engage in activities that are frowned upon by large sections of society: medical gender transition and psychoactive drug use. pushed to the margins by the powers that be, online resources cataloguing observations and data from individuals tends to be the only resource available to people wishing to live their lives safely and well-informed. when these resources operate on platforms like discord or reddit they are liable to be wiped from existence at any time. luckily there are many standalone web sites serving this need that are much more resilient.